wall-street-dev/ngx-onetrust/projects/ngx-onetrust/README.md

     - `oneTrustService.loadOneTrust()` accepts an optional parameter with your `domainScriptID` which will take over the one defined at the module level.
       Calling this method will init the download and initialization of the OneTrust script.

+    - `oneTrustService.showPreferences()` will open the OneTrust Preference Center dialog.

     - `oneTrustService.translateBanner(lang)` will try to translate the cookie banner using the lang parameter (e.g `en`, `es`, `pl`, etc.).
       It works by calling the `OneTrust.changeLanguage()` method from the OneTrust object of the browser.
 In order for this to work, you'll have to define the translation in the OneTrust administration panel (usually in the Templates section).
       Based on the country the user is, `translateBanner()` will attempt to create a valid locale (e.g en-US) by combining the language + the country.